 If a report or complaint is filed with EO/TIX then we will keep the matter private to the extent possible.
 In certain circumstances, even if the complainant requests that a report not be pursued, EO/TIX will evaluate that request and may not be able to maintain confidentiality because the nature of the complaint is such that EO/TIX must take investigative action.

 The University has offered specific guidance regarding confidentiality in sexual assault investigations.
-Please consult the Prohibition Against Sexual Misconduct and Retaliation Policy (16.005) for further information.
+Please consult Policy 16.005 (Prohibition Against Sexual Misconduct and Retaliation for further information.

 9 - What are the federal laws prohibiting discrimination?